GET IN TOUCH

 Form 1099-K Reporting Threshold Changes for Gig Economy Workers

 The IRS issued new rules in Notice 2024-85 that directly affect gig economy workers who earn money through rideshare apps, delivery services, and online marketplace platforms.
-The most significant change is a phased reduction in the reporting threshold for Form 1099-K, which tracks payments received through third-party payment processors.
+The most significant change involves the reporting threshold for Form 1099-K, which tracks payments received through third-party payment processors.

 Self-Employment Income and Tax Responsibilities